February 21, 1936 – Barbara Jordan:

-It is Black History Month.
-It is not necessarily Black Lesbians Month, but possibly it should be.
+It is Black History Month; it’s not necessarily Black Lesbians Month, but possibly, it should be.
 African-American Gay Women made history too.

-Jordan was a gay woman with, what used to be called, a longtime companion, for more than 25 years, Nancy Earl.
-Jordan never publicly acknowledged her sexual orientation, but in her obituary, The Houston Chronicle (what we used to call a newspaper) mentioned her relationship with Earl.
+Jordan was a gay woman with, what used to be called, a longtime companion.
+Her lover for more than 25 years was Nancy Earl.
+Jordan never publicly acknowledged her sexual orientation, but in her obituary, The Houston Chronicle mentioned her relationship with Earl.
 After Jordan’s initial unsuccessful statewide races, her political advisers warned her to become more discreet.

 “Whenever she stood to speak, she jolted the nation’s attention with her artful and articulate defense of the Constitution, the American Dream, and the common heritage and destiny we share, whether we like it or not.“

-In 2011, the US Postal Service chose for Jordon to have her own ‘forever’ stamp as the 34th honoree in the popular Black Heritage series.
-She received the Presidential Medal Of Freedom in 1994.
-In 1984, Jordan was elected to the Texas Women’s Hall Of Fame.
-She was named one of the most influential American women in the 20th century by the National Women’s Hall Of Fame in 1993.
+In 2011, the U.S. Postal Service chose for Jordan to have her own “forever” stamp as the 34th honoree in their popular Black Heritage series.
+She received the Presidential Medal of Freedom in 1994.
+It’s this nation’s most prestigious civilian award.
+She wouldn’t have been happy about having to share it with stinky Rush Limburger.
+In 1984, Jordan was elected to the Texas Women’s Hall of Fame.
+She was named one of the most influential American women in the 20th century by the National Women’s Hall of Fame in 1993.

-Bayard Rustin, who gets his own #BornThisDay treatment in March, was Jordon’s good friend.
+Bayard Rustin was Jordon’s good friend.
 Rustin was a gay man and a leader in the fight for Civil Rights and Gay Rights.
 Together, their legacy continues with The Jordan/Rustin Coalition.
-The mission of the coalition is to empower Los Angeles’ Black Lesbian, Gay, Bisexual and Transgendered people and their families, and to advocate for fair treatment of everyone regardless of race, sexual orientation, gender identity or gender expression.
+The mission of the coalition is to empower Los Angeles’s Black Lesbian, Gay, Bisexual and Transgendered people and their families, and to advocate for fair treatment of everyone regardless of race, sexual orientation, gender identity or gender expression.